whirl-wind/personal-website/content/publication/felxible-planar-microstrcture/index.md

   - Tian Chen
   - MarkPauly
   - Julian
+date: 2023-08-04T00:00:00.000Z
 # doi: 10.1109/TVCG.2021.3106433

-# # Publication name and optional abbreviated publication name.
+# Publication name and optional abbreviated publication name.
-# publication: In *ACM Transactions on Graphics 2021*
+publication: In *ACM Transactions on Graphics 2023*
-# publication_short: In *SIGGRAPH Aisa 2021*
+publication_short: In *SIGGRAPH Aisa 2023*

 summary: We make an initial step on developing algorithms to accelerate homogenization and metamaterial design for nonlinear elasticity and building a complete framework for the optimal design of planar metamaterials.